 Gdansk Monuments

 Throughout the Old Town there are several monuments and statues that decorate and commemorate events in Gdansk.
-While we wouldn’t recommend going out of your way to locate all the specific monuments, keep your eye out for these interesting monuments while exploring Gdansk.
+While we wouldn’t recommend going out of your way to locate all the specific monuments, keep your eye out for these interesting ones while exploring Gdansk.

-- Fahrenheit Monument: Daniel Fahrenheit, creator of the Fahrenheit temperature scale, was born in Gdansk in 1686.
+- Fahrenheit Monument: Daniel Fahrenheit, creator of the temperature scale, was born in Gdansk in 1686.
 To honor him, a glass-encased thermometer sits on Dlugi Targ (opposite the Neptune Fountain).

-Best Ice Cream Gdansk
+Ice Cream in Gdansk

 Lunch: Milk Bar Gdansk (Bar Mleczny)

-After spending the morning discovering the best things to see in Gdansk Old Town, get your first taste of true Polish cuisine by eating lunch at a classic Milk Bar.
+After spending the morning discovering the best things to see in Gdansk Old Town, get your first taste of true Polish cuisine by eating at a classic Milk Bar.

 Bar Turystyczny is located in the northwest section of the Old Town and has an authentic feel to it.
 We waited in a line that stretched out the door for platters of schawoby (fried pork chop) and placek po cygansku (an omelet filled with tender beef and covered in sauce).